vierge-noire/cakephp-behat-suite/README.md

 The package provides a set of steps defined by `CakephpBehatSuite\Context\BootstrapContext`.

+## Run your tests
+The command `vendor/bin/behat` will run your tests as defined in the `behat.yml file.

 ## Fixture factories
 The package makes uses of the CakePHP fixture factories plugin.
 Make sure your factories are baked and working, in order to use the present package.